UCSBCarpentry/geospatialRUCSBAtlas/README.md

 7 to be exact:
 ###  1. A wide view of campus with
+  * Extent should be the same as #3 inset of map 7.
   * NCOS
   * Water
   * Bathymentry and elevation